 - Though Udon Noodles are most commonly served in hot soups, in the warmer weather they are also served cold.

 - sweet Italian sausage

 This list makes me hungry!

-How to make Sweet Potato Sausage Soup with Udon Noodles
+How to make Udon Sweet Potato Sausage Soup

 My favorite part about Sweet Potato Sausage Soup is the way the ingredients are combined.
 The sweet potatoes are cooked until tender in broth and then puréed to create a thick, rich and creamy soup.